somedatapacket/docs.humio.com/content/configuration/_index.md

 # Users will not have access to any existing repositories except for a personal sandbox repository when they are created.
 # if false - users must be explicitly created in Humio before they can login.
 AUTO_CREATE_USER_ON_SUCCESSFUL_LOGIN=false

+# Allows disabling use of personal API tokens.
+This may be relevant when e.g.
+# ldap or saml is set as authentication mechanism, as the personl API tokens
+# never expire and thus allows a user to access Humio even when the ldap/saml
+# account has been closed or deleted.
+Defaults to true.
+# ENABLE_PERSONAL_API_TOKENS = true

 # Initial partition count for storage partitions.
 # Has effect ONLY on first start of first node in the cluster.